 While PANW and CYBR remain near all-time highs, shares of FireEye, which was the first to go public back in early 2013, are still off some 55% from their 2014 peak of $96 a share.
 But I expect FireEye shares to start out performing.

 Cyber security will remain a big story throughout 2015.
 The power of publicity was back on display last Friday as FireEye shares jumped over 5.5% to $43.30 on word it and its CEO would be featured on 60 Minutes.
 Indeed they were.
 And indeed come Monday morning the stock was greeted with a “sell the news” response for giving back nearly all the gains over the next two days.
+All this over people rushing to join an online security firm to protect them from attack.

 But at this point shares have held the new important support level at the 20 and 50 dma after that igniting candle.
 I think this offers a good entry point for building a bullish position.